 The first time I saw these doves while growing up in the Great Plains, I did not have the internet to find an answer.
 Hopefully, future little flockers will be able to use this information!
-And for the sake of those little flockers, subscribe to this questionable blog!
+And for the sake of those little flockers, subscribe to this questionable site!

 They are fat.
 They are grayish.
 They are noisy.
 And they raid your bird feeders.
 You have almost certainly seen these oversized doves hanging near your bird feeders.
 There is a lot of misinformation floating around about these doves, so let's spend some time discussing the facts about the Eurasian Collared-Dove.